Casy4impact/Product-Marketing-Campaign-Performance-Analysis-against-Competitors-in-Looker-Studio/README.md

 ## Tech Stack: Tool - Looker

-It was be used for :
+It was used for :
 •	A. Data Integration
 •	B. Data Transformation
 •	C. Data Analysis and Modeling